harrison-daniel/run-buddy/README.md

 ## Contribution

-Made with ❤️ by Harry
+Made with ❤️ by Harry Daniel

 ### ©️2019 Run Buddy, Inc